 As a charitable company limited by guarantee we are subject to both the Companies Act 2006 and the Charities Act 2011.
 All academies are exempt rather than registered charities which means they are accountable to a principal regulator rather than the Charity Commission.
-This power is exercised by the Education Funding Agency on behalf of the Secretary of State.
+At present, this power is exercised by the Education and Skills Funding Agency (to be Department of Education w.e.f.
+March 2025) on behalf of the Secretary of State.